 Marketers across all industries face an uphill climb in transitioning to GA4 for their analytics and reporting needs.

-Google recently announced that they will discontinue Universal Analytics on July 1st, 2023, meaning that marketing departments are facing crunch time to make sure everyone is trained and everything is ready in time for the switch.
+In October of 2020, Google announced that they would discontinue Universal Analytics on July 1st, 2023.
+This left marketing departments in a crunch to make sure everyone was trained and everything was ready for the switch.

-The first step in this process is understanding what GA4 is, why Google is changing things up, and why you should care about the transition.
+The first step in this process is understanding what GA4 is, why Google changed things, and why you should care about the transition.

-Since 2012, Universal Analytics has provided marketers with a centralized platform through which they could track user sessions on their websites.
-However, the software upon which Universal Analytics is built uses code that’s almost two decades old.
+Since 2012, Universal Analytics (UA) has provided marketers with a centralized platform through which they could track user sessions on their websites.
+However, the software upon which Universal Analytics was built used code that was almost two decades old.

-Further, despite a few user interface updates and some changes relating to privacy laws such as GDPR, Universal Analytics has remained largely the same since its release 10 years ago.
+Despite a few user interface updates and some changes relating to privacy laws such as GDPR, Universal Analytics remained largely the same since its formal release more than a decade go.

-For these reasons and more, Google has decided to pivot to a new event-based tracking model known as Google Analytics 4 (GA4).
-Importantly, Google will sunset Universal Analytics on July 1st, 2023, meaning that UA will no longer collect and report user data after this date.
+For these reasons and more, Google decided to pivot to a new event-based tracking model known as Google Analytics 4 (GA4).
+Importantly, Google sunset Universal Analytics on July 1st, 2023, meaning that UA no longer collects user data, and that the data currently stored in UA will likely go away sometime in late 2023.

 Put simply, GA4 is the future of Google’s website tracking software, so the largest benefit is being able to continue using Google’s ecosystem for your visitor tracking needs.